Package 'slca'

 formula

-a formula defining the regression model, including both latent class variables from the estimated model and any exogenous (external) variables.
+a formula specifying the regression model, including both latent class variables (from the estimated model) and exogenous variables.

 data

-an optional data frame containing the exogenous variables of interest.
+an optional data.frame containing the exogenous variables of interest.
+If omitted, the variables are taken from the parent environment.

 imputation